Britney Spears Shows Her Serious Side On Instagram With Smoky Eyes And Famous Abs

 “Woow you could be a model inside fashion.”

 So, what’s going on with Britney these days?
-It’s well known that the 36-year-old singer, actress, and dancer’s career exploded at the brink of the millennium, at the same time as the likes of stars like Christina Aguilera and Pink.
+It’s well known that the 36-year-old singer, actress, and dancer’s career exploded at the brink of the millennium, at the same time as Christina Aguilera and Pink.
 However, her career took a different trajectory from them, as she performed in a Las Vegas residency show called Piece of Me from 2013 to 2017.
 Since then, she has taken the show on the road, touring Europe and North America from June 2017 to October 2018, according to E!
 Online.

 Besides this new photo, Spears often shares many others on her Instagram account, offering glimpses into her personal life and throwback photos from her early days.
 Speaking of her early days, any die-hard Britney fan will remember the supposed feud between Spears and her “rival” Christina Aguilera.
 Rolling Stone shared that in an interview on the Jimmy Kimmel Show, Aguilera stated it would have been much easier to squash those rumors in today’s social media era.
 She even hinted that she wouldn’t mind performing a long-awaited collaboration with Spears.